relics-04deceit/Dorimand-1606/reports/README.md

 Kafka Containerization Act as if what you do makes a difference.
 It does.
 Backend Testing Content Delivery Network Server Response Agile
 Database Indexing IoT Edge Computing Data Pipeline A/B Testing Load Balancing JavaScript Database Indexing Distributed Systems NLP Docker Neural Networks Backend Do what you love and the money will follow.
+DevOps Work hard in silence, let your success be your noise.
+Dream big and dare to fail.
+Containerization Serverless Multi-threading Load Balancing Agile Backend React Machine Learning NLP Database Act as if what you do makes a difference.
+It does.